moov-io/ach/docs/usage-command-line.md

 ---
 layout: page
-title: Command Line
+title: Command line
 hide_hero: true
 show_sidebar: false
 menubar: docs-menu
 ---

-# Command Line
+# Command line

 On each release there's an `achcli` utility released.
 This tool can display ACH files in a human-readable format which is easier to read than their plaintext format.
 It also allows masking `DFIAccountNumber` values with the `-mask` flag.